Previous dayMarch 24, 2026Next day

 104.2 km---✓ ReviewedUSGS →

-A magnitude 4.3 earthquake was recorded 104 km NNE of Hihifo, Tonga on March 24, 2026 at 20:01 UTC.
-This was a intermediate depth earthquake, focused at 104.2 km depth.
-Geolocation places the event at -15.034°N, -173.588°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Seismographs logged a magnitude 4.3 earthquake 104 km NNE of Hihifo, Tonga with origin time 20:01 UTC on March 24, 2026.
+The hypocenter lay at 104.2 km, placing this in the intermediate depth category.
+Coordinates: -15.034°, -173.588°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M4.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24